QubesOS/qubes-doc/introduction/intro.md

  <div class="row">
     <div class="col-lg-12 col-md-12 text-left">
-        <p>Thanks to Qubes OS, vulnerable or actively targeted individuals such as journalists, political activists, whistleblowers or researchers can enjoy the same benefit of using multiple computing devices at a fraction of the cost and without the associated loss of usability.</p>
+        <p>Thanks to Qubes OS, vulnerable or actively targeted individuals such as journalists, political activists, whistleblowers or researchers can enjoy the same benefits of using multiple computing devices at a fraction of the cost and without the associated loss of usability.</p>
         <p> It allows users to do everything on the same physical computer without having to worry about a single successful cyberattack taking down their entire digital life in one fell swoop.</p>
-        <p>Computing should remain a activity where mistakes can be made and where users can explore the web freely, downloading attachements and clicking on links without having to constantly evaluate a miriad of risk factors.</p>
+        <p>Computing should remain an activity where mistakes can be made and where users can explore the web freely, downloading attachments and clicking on links without having to constantly evaluate a myriad of risk factors.</p>
         <p>Qubes OS strives to bring back this experience.
 It creates a place where users can feel safe.</p>
     </div>
  </div>